qwopqwop200/ko-arena-hard-auto/README_EN.md

 Ko-Arena-Hard-Auto is an automated evaluation tool for benchmarking Korean language models.<br>
 It uses 500 challenging questions collected by Arena-Hard-Auto-v0.1 ([Paper](https://arxiv.org/abs/2406.11939)), translated into Korean.<br>
-It uses gemini-2.0-flash and gpt-4o-mini as judges and compares the model's responses against a baseline model (default: claude-3.7-sonnet).<br>
+It uses gemini-2.0-flash, gpt-4o-mini, deepseek-chat-v3-0324 as judges and compares the model's responses against a baseline model (default: claude-3.7-sonnet).<br>

 For more details, please refer to the [arena-hard-auto code](https://github.com/lmarena/arena-hard-auto).